jtenner/ason/README.md

 }
 ```

 So we need 16 (or 24 in 64 bit wasm) bytes just to store the `Vec3` object definition itself.
-This is better than JSON storage for objects because we only use more bytes to represent an object.
-For comparison, JSON uses `"{}"` to represent an object, but in that case, we cannot validate it's type or runtime size.
+This is better than JSON storage, because we can actually encode type information into the binary.

-This is the `Terminator` entry, for when an object definition is finished.
+Each `ReferenceSegment` is punctuated by a `TerminatorSegment` entry, to signify when an object definition is completed.

 ```ts
 @unmanaged
 class TerminatorSegment { type: ASONType; } // ASONType.Terminator
 ```

-However, there are lots of ways ASON stores data where values are tightly packed.
-In the case that an Array has number values, a simple memory.copy() will do.
+ASON can also store data where values are tightly packed.
+In the case that an Array has numeric values, a simple memory.copy() will do to serialize/deserialize an object.

 ```ts
 @unmanaged